Features are fate: a theory of transfer learning in high-dimensional regression: Deep linear networks: an exactly solvable model

 \begin{theorem} Under gradient flow on the empirical objective (\ref{empirical_loss}), in the high dimensional limit the expectation of the final generalization error over training data is

 \end{theorem}

 Theorem (\ref{scratch_ge}) is a known result for linear regression \citep{hastie2022surprises, canatar2021spectral, belkin2019reconciling, advani2016statistical, mel2021theory, bartlett2020benign}, but we provide a proof based on random projections and random matrix theory in \Secref{sec:scratch_ge_proof}.
 This expression exhibits double descent behavior: in the overparameterized regime, the generalization error first decreases, then becomes infinite as $\gamma \to 1$, while in the underparameterized regime, the generalization error monotonically decreases with increasing $\gamma$.
 As we will see in \Secref{sec:linear_transfer}, this double descent behavior leads to two distinct regions in the transferability phase diagram.
+The fact that scratch-trained performance can be arbitrarily bad is a result of the implicit regularization of gradient flow on this model.
+This effect can be eliminated by appropriately regularizing the scratch-trained model with weight decay.
+In the interest of analytic tractability we do not include regularization when training from scratch, but we explore its effects in simulation in Appendix \ref{sec:plots} Fig. \ref{fig:scratch_reg_phase}